allsup16/auto_staker/README.md

-Auto Trader – BTC Scalping Bot
-Originally designed as an auto-staking tool for Ethereum, this project has evolved into an automated BTC scalping trader.
-It executes both short-term trades for quick profits and long-term trades to accumulate BTC holdings, all based on customizable JSON instructions.
-It is used for a consistent form of income and
+Coinbase Automated Trader
+Originally created as an auto staker for Etherium, this project became an automated crypto trading system built using the Coinbase SDK and integrated directly with the Coinbase API.
+The bot uses a scalping-based trading strategy, dynamically adjusting its parameters based on real-time market conditions to optimize trade performance.

+Key features:
+-Dynamic strategy tuning to adapt to changing volatility and price ranges -Automated trade execution via the Coinbase API
+-Built with Python, leveraging modular design for easy adjustments and monitoring

 JSON Instructions Overview
 General Controls